General Terms and Conditions

 12.3 The warranty period expires 24 months after delivery and any assembly of the goods.
 The buyer shall immediately notify the seller in writing about defects.

-12.4 If defects have to be remedied or parts replaced during the warranty period, for the components concerned, the warranty will start to run from the time of remediation or replacement.
+12.4 If defects have to be remedied or parts replaced during the warranty period, the warranty will start to run from the time of remediation or replacement for the components concerned.

 13. Confidentiality